-Welcome to the Transportation System Plan Advisory Committee and thank you for your commitment to participating in the City of Milwaukie's Transportation System Plan (TSP) 2023-2025 update.
-Your insights, ideas, and feedback will play a central role in shaping our city's transportation system.
+Welcome to the Transportation System Plan Technical Advisory Committee (TSPTC) and thank you for your commitment to participating in the City of Milwaukie's Transportation System Plan (TSP) 2023-2025 update.
+Your expertise, ideas, and feedback will play a central role in shaping our city's transportation system.